Machuca's late goal, Austin Wormell's diving saves lift FC Tulsa past Indy

-Machuca was assessed FC Tulsa's most enjoyable yellow card of the season at the end of the 90th minute Saturday night at ONEOK Field.
+FC Tulsa's Machuca received a soccer rarity, an enjoyable yellow card, at the end of the 90th minute Saturday night at ONEOK Field.

 No one was complaining about him being called for excessive celebration after he delivered FC Tulsa's most dramatic winning goal this season.